Sunday, 22 December 2024

 Lightroom's masterstroke is having Hockney's distinctively northern voice making pithy comments to guide us through his work with a sense of great purpose.
 An advantage he has over Van Gogh for sure is this artistic control.
 Artist Chanje Kunda noted that this gave the work an African flavour by evoking oratory art traditions perfected by the elders and passed down through generations.
 It certainly gives the exhibition its sense of reverence that means there's no casual banter, allowing the spoken word and image to coalesce.
 Prompting us to ask, 'are we seeing the work through Hockney's eyes or our own?'
 Probably our own.
 That said, the method helps us reach a better level of understanding his work without scrunching our faces in brain ache.

 What came to life for me were the photographs I had dismissed.
 Possibly because they lend themselves to reproduction, or most likely because I now know what foregrounding time and perspective means.
 Hockney is a great entry point for this type of installation, as his use of colour is joyful.
 His big themes, water, spring, theatre; dramatic.
-It's a great appetizer, as I'm surely not alone in wanting to view more of his actual work now.
+It's a great appetiser, as I'm surely not alone in wanting to view more of his actual work now.
 There is a great big book near the entrance, a more comprehensive catalogue of his oeuvre with a £4500 price tag.
 I'm guessing it's still there.

 Wednesday, 11 December 2024